urbandrone/futils/examples/datatypes.md

 const addr2 = Address({street: 'Teststreet 1', city: 'Exampleton'});
 const dianejones = Person({first: 'Diane', last: 'Jones', address: addr2});

-show(dianejones); // -> 'This is Diane Jones from Teststreet 1 in Exampleton'
+show(dianejones); // -> 'Diane Jones from Teststreet 1 in Exampleton'
 ```

 What happens if we pass in a string?